simonmittag/p0d/README.md

 http request method, usually one of `GET`, `PUT`, `POST`, or `DELETE`

 #### req.url
-server url to run against.
+upstream resource url.
 Must be supplied.

 #### req.headers
 list of headers to include in the request. use this to inject i.e. authentication